Packet loss is one of the most important network performance metrics, but what is packet loss, what causes it and how do you fix it?

 The monitor tracks the performance of wireless devices and VM systems.

 The management console includes a utility called NetPath that shows the links crossed by paths in your network.
-The data used to create the graphic is continually updated and shows troubled links in red, so you can identify problems immediately.
+The data used to create the graphic is continually updated and shows troubled links in red so that you can identify problems immediately.
 Each router and switch in the route is displayed as a node in the path.
 When you hover the cursor over a node, it shows the latency and packet loss statistics for that node.

 Network Performance Monitor extends its metrics out to nodes on the internet.
 It can even see inside the networks of service providers, such as Microsoft or Amazon, and report on the nodes within those systems.

-NetPath gives great visibility to packet loss problems and lets you immediately identify the cause of the problem.
+NetPath gives great visibility to packet loss problems and lets you immediately identify the root cause of the problem.
 The SNMP controller module lets you adjust the settings on each device remotely, so you can quickly resolve packet loss problems on your network.

 If you run your voice system over a data network, you should consider the SolarWinds VoIP and Network Quality Manager.
 This tool particularly focuses on network conditions important to successful VoIP delivery.
 As packet loss is a major problem with VoIP, this module hones in on that metric.
 The system includes a visualization module that shows the paths followed by VoIP, along with the health of each node in color-coded statuses.
 This tool extends VoIP quality monitoring across sites to cover your entire WAN.